huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 ---

 <h1>
-    Few-shot learning in practice: GPT-NEO and the Accelerated Inference API
+    Few-shot learning in practice: GPT-Neo and the 🤗 Accelerated Inference API
 </h1>

 <div class="blog-metadata">